 The Chicago Sinfonietta Story

-Paul had earned an international reputation as a conductor and was the first African American on the podium of over fifty orchestras worldwide and had a huge catalog of recordings to his credit.
-By the mid-1980s he concluded that the time was right for a mid-sized orchestra dedicated to promoting diversity, inclusion, and innovative programming, and luckily for all of us, he decided that Chicago was the right place to do this.
+The year was 1987.
+Classical music pioneer, Maestro Paul Freeman had a decidedly different vision of what an orchestra could, and should be.
+He felt that orchestras should reflect the people and the values of the communities they served.
+Maestro Freeman had earned an international reputation as a conductor and was the first African American on the podium of over 50 orchestras worldwide.
+By the mid-1980s he concluded that the time was right for a mid-sized orchestra dedicated to promoting diversity, inclusion, and innovative programming, and he decided that Chicago was the right place to do this.

 As the Chicago Sinfonietta begins the next twenty-five years of presenting one-of-a-kind concerts, inspiring young students to pursue music as a life-long passion or career, and serving as the model for diversity, inclusion and innovation, it is clear that Paul Freeman’s dream of a special orchestra in Chicago has become a long lasting reality.